kubernetes-sigs/lws/keps/238-controller-revision/README.md

 ### LWS controller
 In order to fix #281, we will use the hash key in the leaderSts to make a controller revision lookup, and get the LWS object that was used to create it.
-To determine if an update has happened, we'll compare the fields that are used to generate the template hash.
+To determine if an update has happened, we'll compare the fields that were used to generate the template hash, `NetworkConfig` and `LeaderWorkerTemplate`.
+Template hash will be repurposed to RevisionKey.

 There are three different cases where we need to create a new revision
-- Case 1: Upgrading from the LWS controller from a version that doesn't support controller revision
+- Case 1: Upgrading the LWS controller from a version that doesn't support controller revision
 - Case 2: Newly created LWS object
 - Case 3: Updating the LWS Object